SolaceSamples/solace-samples-java-springboot/spring-boot-datamodel/README.md

 ## Contents

-This project contains the Java POJO models which have been used in the solace-samples-springboot It is best to view the associated [tutorials home page](https://github.com/SolaceSamples/solace-samples-springboot).
+This project contains the Java POJO models which have been used in the solace-samples-springboot It is best to view the associated [Springboot code samples home page](https://github.com/SolaceSamples/solace-samples-springboot).

 ## Prerequisites